 Through a transparent, multi-vetted, insured financial system, Capital Homesteading would unite the interests of corporations seeking to grow, citizens seeking to invest in those companies, local commercial and cooperative banks, capital credit insurance companies, and the twelve regional Federal Reserve Banks.

-Just think of what such an opportunity would do for that person’s lifetime economic independence and empowerment, as well as for growing a sustainable, green economy and building a more democratic and just political system.
+Imagine what such an opportunity would do for that person’s lifetime economic independence and empowerment, as well as for growing a sustainable, green economy and building a more democratic and just political system.

 What Capital Homesteading Would Mean to the Average Citizen